scaffold-digital/ionic-hardware-buttons/README.md

     public onBackButton() {
         if (this.sideBarVisible) {
             this.hideSideBar();
-            return true; // Blocks any further action from parent views, default behaviour etc }
+            return false; // Blocks any further action from parent views, default behaviour etc }

-        // Not required for this example, but returning false
-        // allows parent views or any default behaviour to continue return false;
-    }
+        // If we don't return false then the back button event will continue to be handled as normal }
     ...
 }